Kim Kardashian Hits The Gym ‘Hungover’ After Kylie Jenner’s 21st Birthday Party

-Kim Kardahian seemingly had a great time at her youngest sister Kylie Jenner’s 21st birthday party on Thursday night.
-However, the next morning was not so fun for the Keeping Up with the Kardahians star.
+Kim Kardashian seemingly had a great time at her youngest sister Kylie Jenner’s 21st birthday party on Thursday night.
+However, the next morning was not so fun for the Keeping Up with the Kardashians star.

 According to an August 10 report by People Magazine, Kim Kardashian still got up early and hit the gym even though she had a hangover from drinking and partying with Kylie and the rest of her friends and family the night before.